openfaas/docs/docs/architecture/performance.md

 Project tuning:

 * [ ] I have extended or removed memory limits / quotas for each service and function
-* [ ] I have created my own function using one of the new HTTP templates (see below for a list)
+* [ ] I have created my own function using one of the new HTTP templates and the of-watchdog (see below for a list)
 * [ ] I understand the difference between the original default watchdog which forks one process per request and the new of-watchdog's HTTP mode and I am using that
 * [ ] I have turned off `write_debug` and `read_debug` so that the logs for the function are kept sparse
 * [ ] I am monitoring / collecting logs from the core services and function under test